mohammadammash/flutter_simple_ui/README.md

 # Wallet Simple Demo
-This is a simple Flutter frontend mobile application and my first experience to learn and code with Flutter Framework by implementing simple wallet UI
+This is a simple Flutter frontend mobile application and my first experience to learn and code with Flutter Framework by implementing flutter simple UI

 ## Languages
 Dart - Flutter(framework)